cloudpassage-community/server-ci-helper/README.md

 # server-ci-helper

-This is just a demo tool.
-Not for production use!

-Get last module scan results from Halo, exit code based on critical/non-critical issue count.
+Get last module scan results from Halo and outputs report(s) in HTML format Scan pass/fail criteria include maximum number of critical/non-critical issues and maximum CVSS score.

 ## Requirements

 * Docker engine
-* Halo read-only API keys
+* Halo API key and secret (API key with auditor privileges recommended)
-* A server label to search for, which exists within the scope of the API key.
+* A CSP instance ID as input, to get the scan results for the launched test instance

 ## Usage